 Perched on the Equator, Ecuador and the Galapagos Islands boast a wealth of Andean heritage and wildlife.
-Follow in Charles Darwin’s footsteps as you travel by boat between the Galápagos Islands, spotting the area’s legendary wildlife with your guides, experts in the fields of biodiversity on the islands.
-Then travel across the border and through Cusco by horseback to sleep beneath the stars of the Sacred Valley and trek to the Ruins of Winay Wayna to rough camp by night.
-Trek through some of South America’s finest trails in sub-tropical climates along the renowned Inca Trail to Machu Picchu at 2,430 meters along the mountain ridge above the Urubamba Valley in Perú.
-We couldn’t think of a better way to see the wonders of these two Latin American favorites.
+Follow in Charles Darwin’s footsteps as you travel by boat between the Galápagos Islands, spotting the area’s legendary wildlife with guides who double as experts in the fields of biodiversity on the islands.
+Then travel across the border and through Cusco by horseback to sleep beneath the stars of the Sacred Valley.
+Trekking through some of South America’s finest trails in sub-tropical climates along the renowned Inca Trail to Machu Picchu, we couldn’t think of a better way to see the wonders of these two Latin American favorites.

 Kick-start in Quito